SARS-CoV-2 Detected as Infectious in Hospital Air

 Newswise — Montréal, April 19, 2023—Quebec scientists have succeeded in isolating infectious particles of the SARS-CoV-2 virus from air samples collected from hospital rooms of COVID-19 patients and kept frozen for more than a year, a new study shows.

-The research was done by a team led by Nathalie Grandvaux, a researcher at the CHUM Research Centre (CRCHUM) and professor at Université de Montréal, in collaboration with the teams of Caroline Duchaine (Université Laval) and Yves Longtin (McGill University).
+The study was carried out by a group headed by Nathalie Grandvaux, a scientist at the CHUM Research Centre (CRCHUM) and a professor at the Université de Montréal, working together with the squads of Caroline Duchaine (Université Laval) and Yves Longtin (McGill University).

-Published in Clinical Microbiology and Infection, the study provides insight into a scientific field that has been little explored since the beginning of the pandemic: airborne transmission of the virus causing COVID-19.
+Released in Clinical Microbiology and Infection, the research offers understanding into a scientific realm that has received limited examination since the onset of the pandemic: the airborne spread of the COVID-19 virus.

-“In our study, we show through an experimental model that it is possible to isolate and cultivate infectious viruses from air samples,” said Nathalie Grandvaux.
-“This is possible even if samples were collected over a year ago then frozen and stored before cell culture.”
+"In our investigation, we demonstrate using an experimental framework that it is feasible to isolate and nurture contagious viruses from air specimens," Nathalie Grandvaux remarked.
+"This can be achieved even if specimens were collected more than a year ago, frozen, and preserved prior to cell culture."

-If public health authorities, including the World Health Organization, were slow to recognize airborne transmission of the virus, it is in part due to limited scientific evidence of the presence of infectious virus particles in aerosols.
+If public health organizations, such as the World Health Organization, were sluggish in acknowledging the airborne transmission of the virus, it is partly attributed to inadequate scientific proof of the existence of infectious viral particles in aerosols.

-“These studies are difficult to conduct,” said Nathalie Grandvaux, “because you need to preserve the infectivity of the virus during collection, use the right cell culture techniques and have access to a level 3 containment laboratory, like the laboratory at the CRCHUM.”
+"Conducting these studies is challenging," Nathalie Grandvaux explained, "since it is essential to conserve the virus's infectivity during the collection process, employ appropriate cell culture methodologies, and gain entry to a level 3 containment laboratory, such as the one at the CRCHUM."

 A unique method

-Audray Fortin, a researcher on Nathalie Grandvaux’s team and the first author of the study, developed a unique cell culture method to amplify traces of viruses collected by Caroline Duchaine, a Canadian bioaerosol specialist, and her team.
+Audray Fortin, a scientist in Nathalie Grandvaux's squad and the study's primary author, devised a distinctive cell culture approach to increase minute amounts of viruses gathered by Caroline Duchaine, a Canadian bioaerosol expert, and her team.

-That was another scientific feat, requiring samplers—a series of collection devices placed inside the rooms of patients with COVID-19—that were used to maintain the virus infectivity and protect it during storage.
+This was another scientific accomplishment that necessitated the use of samplers - a set of collection tools that were positioned inside the chambers of COVID-19 patients - to maintain the virus's infectivity and safeguard it while in storage.

 In all, 30 samples were collected during the study from 10 different rooms of patients with COVID-19, then stored frozen in a biobank for 14 months.